mmehta53/SER515/README.md

 Password is set to '123456' (stored hashed in DB).
 ```

-You can now log in to the application using these credentials.
+You can now log in to the application using these credentials only.
+Now you can create the user "pig" and "chicken" inside the admin dashboard.

 ---